navanchauhan/swift-chess-neo/README.md

 ### Move Validation

-SwiftChessNeo can also validate whether a move is legal with the `isLegal(move:)` method for a `Game` state.
+SwiftChessCore can also validate whether a move is legal with the `isLegal(move:)` method for a `Game` state.

 The `execute(move:)` family of methods calls this method, so it would be faster